passportxyz/eas-proxy/docs/00-on-chain-data.md

 Here are the main features:

-- the attester is an own able smart contract
+- the attester is an ownable smart contract
-- It implements an function that will forward attestation data to the EAS smart contract: `function submitAttestations(MultiAttestationRequest[] calldata multiAttestationRequest)`
+- It implements a function that will forward attestation data to the EAS smart contract: `function submitAttestations(MultiAttestationRequest[] calldata multiAttestationRequest)`
 - only registered verifiers are allowed to call the `submitAttestations` function
 - the registration list can be managed using the following function (both of which can only be invoked by the owner):
   - `function addVerifier(address _verifier)` - add a new verifier